devoldemar/WavesPhpAPI/README.md

 ```

 ### Address
 All path-related classes are subclasses of \Wavesapi\Request.
-You have to configure the superclass by passing host name and api_key in the constructor of the child object.
+You have to configure the superclass by passing hostname and api_key in the constructor of the child object.
 Port number should be specified in host param if necessary.
 ```
 $address = new \Wavesapi\Address([